Wall Street Journal bestselling humorous mystery and romantic comedy author Larissa Reinhart

 After teaching in the US and Japan, The Wall Street Journal bestselling author Larissa Reinhart writes humorous mysteries and romantic comedies, particularly featuring sassy Southern females with a penchant for trouble.

 Her first publication was the best-selling, humorous Cherry Tucker Mystery, Portrait Of A Dead Guy, with Henery Press in 2012 (with rights reverted to Past Perfect Press in 2017), a 2012 Daphne du Maurier finalist, 2012 The Emily finalist, and 2011 Dixie Kane Memorial winner.
-In April 2018 Portrait was chosen by Woman's World Magazine as a book club pick and chosen by Amazon as Prime Reading for fall of 2021.
+In April 2018 Portrait was chosen by Woman's World Magazine as a book club pick, and in 2021 chosen by Amazon as Prime Reading.
 A selection from Portrait was also in the 2017 Silver Falchion Reader's Choice winner, Eight Mystery Writers You Should Be Reading Now.

 Other books in the Cherry Tucker series: